Myaamori/SubKt/README.md

 where `release` is set using the `subs.release` property (defaults to "default"), `entry` is the episode or batch name for the task the property is being accessed from, and `property` is the name used to access the property.
 You can use a wildcard `*` to match parts of releases, entries or property names.
+The group syntax `{a,b,c}` and range syntax `{01..06}` is also available.
-You may also leave out the release or both the release and the entry; missing parts will be interpreted as `*`, matching all values for the respective parts.
+You may leave out the release or both the release and the entry; missing parts will be interpreted as `*`, matching all values for the respective parts.

 ```
 # equivalent to *.*.group=PAS